natustx/mcporter/docs/call-syntax.md

 - Use `--args '{ "issueId": "LNR-123" }'` if you already have JSON payloads—nothing changed for that workflow.
 - The new syntax respects all existing features (timeouts, `--output`, auto-correction).
-- Required fields show by default; pass `--include-optional` when you want the full parameter list (or `--schema` for raw JSON schemas).
+- Required fields show by default; pass `--all-parameters` when you want the full parameter list (or `--schema` for raw JSON schemas).
 - When in doubt, run `mcporter list <server>` to see the current signature and sample invocation.